pcbbc/audipoi/README.md

 This version was forked from the original 0.9 version and doesn't include that upload.
 It may be missing other fixes and features also - Sorry.

-I've also modified it to produce more attractive icons with speed limits.
+It's been modified it to produce more attractive icons with speed limits.
-Unfortunately this currently results in too many categories being generated, as my MIB2 system has a maximum of 10 arrival alerts that can be set.
-Not an issue for me as I never have alerts set for Mobile cameras, and you can have as many categories displayed as you want on map contents.

-On my To Do list is to provide separate combine categories for Fixed, Mobile, Specs and RedLight (to be used for alerts) as well as the new categories (to be used for map icons).
-I think that should work.
+Version 1.0.2.0 also adds...

+* separate categories for arrival alerts by type, combined for all speeds (category names prefixed with "ALL...")
+* individual categories for the map contents display, separated by type and speed

+This is in order to get around the maximum of 10 alert categories, while still providing speed specific icons for the map.

+Select only the "ALL..." categories in the Arrival Alerts menu.
+Select from the remaining speed separated categories in the Map Contents menu.

 ## SpeedCameraToPoi